Princess Charlotte of Württemberg

 Princess Charlotte of Württemberg (9 January 1807 – 2 February [O.S.
-21 January] 1873), later known as Grand Duchess Elena Pavlovna, was the wife of Grand Duke Michael Pavlovich of Russia, the youngest son of Emperor Paul I of Russia and Duchess Sophie Dorothea of Württemberg.
+21 January] 1873), later known as Grand Duchess Elena Pavlovna, was the wife of Grand Duke Michael Pavlovich of Russia, the youngest son of Paul I of Russia and Duchess Sophie Dorothea of Württemberg.

 Early life

 She was born in Stuttgart, as Princess Charlotte of Württemberg, the eldest daughter of Prince Paul of Württemberg and of Princess Charlotte of Saxe-Hildburghausen.
 As a child, Charlotte lived in Paris with her father and her younger sister Pauline.
 Their home was quite modest by royal standards.
 In Paris, Charlotte came under the tutelage of several intellectuals.

 Marriage and issue

 In 1822, she became engaged to Grand Duke Mikhail Pavlovich of Russia, her first cousin once removed (Mikhail's mother was her father's aunt).
 It was said that Charlotte was an exceptional girl, highly intelligent and mature for her age of 15.
 The Grand Duke was obviously impressed by her beauty and her poise, and during a reception held in her honor, she charmed all the guests with her conversations.
 On 17 December 1823, she was received into the Russian Orthodox Church and was given the name Elena Pavlovna.
 On 20 February 1824, the couple married in Saint Petersburg and settled in the Mikhailovsky Palace.
 When the Dowager Empress Maria Feodorovna died in 1828, the palace of Pavlovsk passed on to Mikhail and he and Elena visited it often.
 Their marriage was not a happy one: Mikhail's only passion was for the army, and he neglected Elena.
-Nevertheless, he and Elena had five daughters, only two of whom lived to mature adulthood:
+Nevertheless, he and Elena had five daughters, only three of whom lived to adulthood: